abarmatt/AzureMLCanadaSG/README.md

 Use this repo to share group documents, study notes, files and project ideas.

-Any key info for our group will be posted here as the Slack channel has message limit and our messages will get deleted over time.
+Any key info for our group will be posted here as the Slack channel has a message limit and our messages will get deleted there over time.